deepakbhalla/springboot-postgres-jsonb-jpa/README.md

 # springboot-postgres-jsonb-jpa
-Spring boot application to demonstrate the JSONB data type used in PostgreSQL database using Springboot JPA implementation.
+Application to demonstrate the JSONB data type used in PostgreSQL database using Springboot JPA implementation.

 ### JSON Data Types